Enterprise AI | | 21 min read

 The Best Operations Workflows for AI Automation

-• Good first candidates include: exception management, operational reporting, process adherence monitoring, status summaries, demand and resource planning, quality issue triage, vendor follow-up, customer delivery risk monitoring, and SOP guidance.
+- Good first candidates include: exception management, operational reporting, process adherence monitoring, status summaries, demand and resource planning, quality issue triage, vendor follow up, customer delivery risk monitoring, data completeness checks, bottleneck detection, and SOP guidance.

 1. AI Exception Management

-Exception management is one of the strongest operations AI use cases.
-Every operations team deals with delayed orders, missing approvals, failed transactions, quality issues, inventory mismatches, SLA breaches, late shipments, incomplete records, vendor delays, capacity constraints, customer escalations, and process deviations.
+Delayed orders, missing approvals, failed transactions, quality issues, inventory mismatches, SLA breaches, late shipments, incomplete records, vendor delays, capacity constraints, customer escalations, and process deviations all create the same problem: someone has to notice, understand, prioritize, and act.

 This does not remove human judgment.
 It focuses human judgment where it is needed.